christoferchan/kustomer/README.md

 node --version && npm --version
 ```

-I've included a credentials.json which created a new Cloud Platform project and automatically enable the Google Sheets API:
+I've included a credentials.json file which creates a new Cloud Platform project and automatically enable the Google Sheets API:

 If you would like to use your own credentials visit:
 ```